lfost42/grafana-notes/k8s/cka/itkiddie.md

 Describe the deployment and ensure you see the requests/limits there
 `k describe deploy wordpress`

-Once the pods are up and running describe one of the pods and make sure you see the requests/limits there
+Once the pods are up and running describe one of the pods and review the requests/limits
 `k describe po wordpress-xxx-xxx-xxx`

 </details>